You are currently viewing 17 Things You Will Love to Do in Ljubljana Slovenia

 How To Get Around Ljubljana

-Ljubljana is a well connected with plenty of public transportation options including loads of buses and a few trains that connect the larger cities.
+Ljubljana is well-connected with plenty of public transportation options, including loads of buses and a few trains that connect the larger cities.
 We used the bus system exclusively to get around to and from the airport and found it easy to navigate with Google Maps.

 Urbana Public Transport Card

-You can pay cash for the bus ride from the airport, however, for all other city bus trips, you will need to be a Urbana public transport card.
+You can pay cash for the airport bus ride, however, for all other city bus rides, you will need a Urbana public transport card.
 You can get these transport cards at the main bus station, tourist information centers, and at most kiosks scattered around the city.
-The card itself cost €2 euros and each single fare is €1.30.
+The card itself costs €2 euros and each single fare is €1.30.

-Alternatively, you can purchase a Ljubljana Card which includes unlimited bus rides for the duration of your 24, 48, or 72 hour pass, plus admission into many Ljubljana’s top attractions including a walking tour, boat ride, and funicular ride.
-The Ljubljana Card is definitely a convenient and affordable way to see the best of Ljubljana very quickly.
+Alternatively, you can purchase a Ljubljana Card which includes unlimited bus rides for the duration of your 24, 48, or 72-hour pass.
+In addition to public transportation, the Ljubljana Card includes admission into many Ljubljana’s top attractions, including a walking tour, boat ride, and funicular ride.
+The Ljubljana Card is definitely a convenient and affordable way to see the best of Ljubljana in a short amount of time.

 DiscoverCars.com